AmorosoLaura/computational_intelligence/Lab2/README.md

 **Subtraction Game**

-A possible modification is to impose a maximum number of objects that can be removed k for each row.
+A possible modification is to impose a maximum number of objects (k) that can be removed for each row.

 ## Collaborations
 I worked with Arturo Adelfio (s316716) to implement both the expert agent and the 1+ λ strategy.
 I then implemented the extended version of the chosen ES, the (μ+λ) Strategy.